Knotts Spooky Farm an Autism Friendly Event

 Personally speaking Halloween used to be a scary time for my daughter.
 This kept us from trick or treating door to door and visiting friends houses that were decorated in a scary way.
 It took a couple of years of ABA therapy sessions to overcome her fears and help her understand finally allowing us to start decorating our own yard and enjoying the season more.
 If your child is having this same issue, Spooky Farm is a great event to attend to help overcome their fears with it’s less scary decor and familiar characters like Snoopy and his gang.

-If your child is struggling with Halloween like mine did, this really is a great time to visit Knott’s Berry Farm and get them desensitized to it.
-The activities all happen within the day, are done at your own pace and the parks decorations are very kid friendly.
+The activities all happen within the day, are done at your own pace and the parks decorations are very kid friendly. which makes it simpler to desensitized them to them.
 In the past, we would visit Halloween stores to work on this goal.
 Problem with stores is that they always had an extreme between really scary stuff mixed with tamer decorations creating an uncontrolled and unpredictable atmosphere.
 In hindsight, I wish we had visited Knott’s Spooky Farm when she was younger and struggling with it all.

 Crafts: If your child normally strays away from crafts be sure to visit Linus Van Pelt’s Great Pumpkin Patch in front of Calico Railroad for several options.
 My daughter normally passes on coloring but since it was a Snoopy themed picture she completed the entire picture even with a cookie waiting for her to decorate and eat!